Section 1 General Provisions

 (1) Company conducts regular or urgent maintenance or repairs involving networking equipment or the like

 (2) If systems for the provision of Service are overwhelmed due to excessive accessing or due to any other unforeseeable reason

 (3) If it becomes necessary to do so for the security of Company

 (4) If provision of Service becomes impossible due to any law, regulation, or any measure under any law or regulation

 (5) If deemed necessary by Company under circumstances similar to any of the foregoing

-3. Company shall not be liable in any way for any damage incurred by a Subscriber due to a change in the contents of Service or suspension of Service as provided for in Article 7.1 paragraph 1 or 7.1 paragraph 2.
+4. Company shall not be liable in any way for any damage incurred by a Subscriber due to a change in the contents of Service or suspension of Service as provided for in the preceding 3 paragraphs of this Article.

 Article 7.2 Termination of Service